Triton-Baja/Data-Acquisition/.mds/GitHub Setup.md

 ## Background
-When developing software in teams several people may need to create, access, modify, and work on the same source code files.
+When developing software in teams, several people may need to create, access, modify, and work on the same source code files.
 As we work with more people and make more and more changes to the code, it gets harder to track the different versions and modifications to the code.
 It also begs the question, how can we make sure that we always have the most updated version of the files if multiple people are constantly modifying them.
 Here is where [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) comes into play, since it allows us to have a full history of the entire [codebase](https://en.wikipedia.org/wiki/Codebase).
 This way, every change that we make to the codebase will be recorded so that we can see who made the changes and when.
 Perhaps the most widely used version control system is [Git](https://en.wikipedia.org/wiki/Git), which was originally created for Linux by Linus Torvalds, who is also the creator of Linux.